My Grandma’s Pecan Pie

 Instructions

 1. Heat oven.
-Heat oven to 400°F.
+Heat oven to 400ยฐF.

 3. Prepare the filling.
-In a medium bowl, whisk together sugar, corn syrup, vanilla, salt and cinnamon.
-Add eggs and whisk until smooth.
-Melt butter in a small saucepan over medium heat for about 4-5 minutes, stirring often, until the butter turns brown and fragrant.
-Slowly pour butter into the sugar mixture, and whisk to combine.
-Chop 2 cups of the pecans, then stir them into the butter and sugar mixture until combined.
+In a medium bowl, whisk together the sugar, corn syrup, vanilla, salt, and cinnamon.
+Add the eggs and whisk until smooth.
+Melt the butter in a small saucepan over medium heat for 4โ€“5 minutes, stirring often, until it begins to brown, smell nutty, and turn golden.
+Slowly drizzle the hot brown butter into the sugar mixture while whisking constantly to prevent the eggs from cooking.
+Chop 2 cups of the pecans and stir them into the filling.

 Notes

-Leave a Reply
+Leave a comment

 Your email address will not be published.
 Required fields are marked *